 The CCF operates predominantly in one business and geographical segment, being a representative body of civil construction businesses throughout Australia.
-It provides professional services, information and advice, industrial relations, industry networking opportunities, training (business, occupational health and safety) and business certification.
+It provides professional services, information and advice, industrial relations, industry networking opportunities, training and business certification.
 The CCF represents the industry to all levels of Government.